-- It is often stated that white slavers stole Africans and brought them to the US (the slaves brought to Brazil, or the Caribbean are ignored).
+- It is often stated that white slaves stole Africans and brought them to the US (the slaves brought to Brazil or the Caribbean are ignored).

 - We cover the accuracy of this claim.

 It is common to claim that white slavers stole people/Africans from Africa.
 This is untrue and a dishonest statement to make.
 The impression that it hopes to give is that slave trading only has responsibility in one direction, which is that slaves were purchased, but never sold by any Africans when the historical fact is that Europeans did not capture slaves, the bought slaves that were brought to West African ports by slave-trading African tribes.
 This article will learn how slave trading was an accepted practice in Africa and continued long after slavery was abolished in the US.

 At around the 12:30 point in the following video, the presenter makes a common claim.

 This is a common belief of both blacks in the US and Africans in Africa — however, how true is this claim?

 If at any time you want to see our references for this article and also other Brightwork related articles see this link.

 The problem with the statement that the Atlantic Slave Trade slavers “stole people” from Africa is that slave ships bought slaves from slave markets in Africa – slave markets run by Africans.

 This occurred long before white colonialists appeared on the scene as Arab slavery goes back around 1300 years.
 African slavery precedes this.
 Romans mostly took other Europeans as slaves but had some North African slaves.